-The bounded period is of central importance, and we establish some results connected to it (compare with \cite{BC1}).
-An important fact is that during this period, derivatives are comparable in the following sense. \begin{Lemma}[Bounded distortion] Let $n$ be the index of a return for which $\xi_n(\omega) \subset I_{r+1} \cup I_r \cup I_{r-1}$, and let $p$ be the bounded period.
+The bound period is of central importance, and we establish some results connected to it (compare with \cite{BC1}).
+An important fact is that during this period the derivatives are comparable in the following sense. \begin{Lemma}[Bound distortion] Let $n$ be the index of a return for which $\xi_n(\omega) \subset I_{r+1} \cup I_r \cup I_{r-1}$, and let $p$ be the bound period.
 Then, for all $a \in \omega$ and $\eta \in (0,e^{-\vert r-1\vert})$,

 \end{Lemma} \begin{proof} It is enough to prove that

 The quotient can be expressed as

 and applying the elementary inequality